 Every kid loves toys.
 Puppies are the same.
 Just don’t spoil them – if they have access to many toys all the time they’ll quickly get bored with them and be inclined to develop possessive behavior towards them.
 Toys should be reserved as a big reward which you dole out for a job well done so they shouldn’t always be within their reach.

-Soft squeaky toys are sure to get their attention and will be gentle to their still sensitive teeth and gums.
+Soft squeaky toys are sure to get their attention and will be gentle with their still sensitive teeth and gums.
 Check out the incredibly adorable ZippyPaws NomNomz Plush Squeaker Toy.

 KONG PUPPY is a fun, durable and versatile toy for your pup.
 It can be used as a chew toy, to play fetch or simply fill it with various yummy treats and see how they come up with new ingenious ways to get to them.
 It never gets old.